What Are The Symptoms Associated With Gout?

 Gout commonly develops after a number of years of build-up of uric acid crystals in the joints and surrounding tissues.
 If too much uric acid builds up in the fluid around the joints (synovial fluid), uric acid crystals will develop.
 Men who are between the ages of 40 and 50 are more prone to develop gout; women are more prone to develop gout after menopause.
 Gout also rarely affects children or young adults, although I was a young adult when I had my first gout attack.

-The most common symptom of gout is sudden and severe pain in one or more joints; typically your big toe, the most common joint involved, followed by the ankle or foot, the knee, the finger and only 10% of gout sufferers get an attack in the wrist or elbow but 11% get a gout attack in more than one part of the body at the same time and thank God for that.
+The most common symptom of gout is sudden and severe pain in one or more joints; it may be swollen and you may also feel burning and stiffness in that area. typically your big toe, the most common joint involved, followed by the ankle or foot, the knee, the finger and only 10% of gout sufferers get an attack in the wrist or elbow but 11% get a gout attack in more than one part of the body at the same time and thank God for that.
 While the first attacks usually involve only one or two joints, multiple joints can be involved simultaneously over time.
+Other joints such as in the fingers, heels, and insteps could get affected too.

 Gout flares usually strike abruptly, at night, and without any warning, although they can occur at any time.
 The pain is likely to be most severe within the first 12 to 24 hours after it begins and an attack can last anywhere between a few hours to 3 weeks.
 During the gout attack, the affected area becomes very tender and the skin becomes red or purplish and shiny.